Digital Darts

 If an English store has products D, E, and F on page 2, while the German version of the store has products F, G, and H on page 2, it makes sense from an SEO perspective to not point the hreflang tags on these pages to page 2 of each store.
 The content is different to each other.
 Similarly, a page 2 on one store may not exist on another, which can constantly change based on product availability.
 It gets messier when canonical tags come into play, and they always do in Shopify.
 Here’s why.

 Shopify canonicalizes paginated URLs to themselves.
-The page /collections/all?page=2
+The page /collections/all?page=2 will have a canonical tag of:

 <link rel="canonical" href="https://example.com/collections/all?page=2">

-Google’s John Mueller said if this happens, one of the hreflang tags should mention /collections/all?page=2
+Google’s John Mueller said if this happens, one of the hreflang tags should mention /collections/all?page=2:

 Make sure any rel=canonical you specify matches one of the URLs you use for the hreflang pairs.
 If the specified canonical URL is not a part of the hreflang pairs, then the hreflang markup will be ignored.